ajs/Gen6-Regex/YOUR-REGEX-HERE-POSTING.md

 this can be thought of as part of the regex syntax, not a generic variable naming convention, just as backslashed back-references were treated in previous implementations.

+*Note: Since this document was written, the term "Gen6 Regex" has been introduced.
+In this document we're refer to both Gen6 Regex and the Perl 6 Regex implementation simply as "regex".*

 ## Code, not strings